TR-Sudo/ChatGPT_DiscordBot/README.md

-# PromptBot
+# ChatGPTBot

-Meet PromptBot, a Discord bot that brings the power of ChatGPT to your chats!
+Meet ChatGPTBot, a Discord bot that brings the power of ChatGPT to your chats!
 Whether you're looking for witty banter or helpful information, PromptBot has got you covered.

 # PromptBot is always alive invite and prompt away!
 https://discord.com/oauth2/authorize?client_id=1054945090705051768&permissions=75776&scope=bot